Bald patches on cats: symptoms, causes and treatment

 Your cat may have just developed its first bald spot, or you may find that they have lost, or be in the process of losing most of their hair.

-Whatever reason for the fur loss, whether it be parasites, allergies, or stress, it’s vitally important to get support from your local vet to ensure your cat gets on the road to recovery as soon as possible.
+Whatever reason for your cat losing fur, whether it be parasites, allergies, or stress, it’s vitally important to get support from your local vet to ensure your cat gets on the road to recovery as soon as possible.
 It may be the case that your cat is simply overgrooming themselves or that the hair loss is natural, if this is the case, then at least you have put your mind at rest by seeing the vet.

 Concerned about your cat?
-Should your cat ever develop bald patches or a condition associated with fur loss, ensure you have peace of mind with Argos Pet Insurance provided by Pinnacle Insurance plc.
+Ensure you have peace of mind with Argos Pet Insurance provided by Pinnacle Insurance plc.
 Explore our cat insurance policies today.

 Argos Limited is an Appointed Representative of Home Retail Group Insurance Services Limited (HIS).
 HIS is authorised and regulated by the Financial Conduct Authority (register number 314050).
 Registered office: 33 Holborn, London EC1N 2HT (registered in England and Wales, no 04109436).
 HIS act as an introducer to Pinnacle Insurance plc, who sell, administer and underwrite the policy and who are authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority (register number 110866).
 Registered office: Pinnacle House, A1 Barnet Way, Borehamwood, Hertfordshire, WD6 2XX (registered in England and Wales, no 01007798).
 HIS and Pinnacle Insurance plc are not part of the same corporate group. © 2023 Pinnacle Insurance plc.